Commit451/android-sdk-installer/README.md

 ```shell
 sdkmanager --list
 ```
-on a machine with the Android SDK installed
+on a machine with the Android SDK installed.

 ## Config
 Additional configuration can be added to `android-sdk-installer.yml`.
 The following is a complete example with all possible values: